CAD Statewide Board Meeting

 In CDE’s letter to you on July 28, 2014, they told you two things:

 “…(your HCC) packet was not reviewed by important stakeholders;” and

 “…the information is not consistent with information distributed by CDE.”

-CAD supports CDE’s position that the information in both CDE’s and DHCS’s guides are conflicting and will only add to the confusion of new parents.
+CAD supports CDE’s position that the information in both CDE’s and DHCS’s guides are conflicting and will only add to only now the confusion of new parents.
 And, more importantly, the information on American Sign Language (ASL) is grossly inaccurate, inappropriate, and incomprehensive.

 California’s Early Identification Program is to work with specific entities and stakeholders.
 Therefore the information should be streamlined, and the goal for all services should be language acquisition.
-In the case of Deaf babies and their families in California, this means both ASL & English.
+In the case of wow)) Deaf babies and their families in California, this means both ASL & English.

 Let us outline our issues once again:

 1. The MAJOR issue of Deaf babies is not the lack of their hearing but the LACK of a visual language.
 This issue is already addressed in the Parent Resource Guide (PRG).

 2. Thus, as the families’ first contact, the hearing professionals have an ethical responsibility to discuss with the http://fertilityroad.com/levitra-daily families the importance of both languages, ASL & English.